Infraste03/KGE_RS/B2B_alternate_learning/models/README.md

 SASRec does not overwrite these item embeddings during initialization.
 Instead, the pretrained SASRec Transformer and positional parameters are loaded separately.

-This allows the architecture to preserve the structural information learned from the Knowledge Graph while also reusing the sequential patterns learned by the standalone SASRec model.
+This initializes the shared representation space with the structural information learned by TransE while reusing the Transformer parameters learned by the standalone SASRec model.

 The class also provides diagnostic utilities to inspect embedding norms, NaN/Inf values, and gradient behavior.